stoplightio/docs/articles/prism/runtime.md

 /**
  * Get the current request's path.
  *
- * Returns
- *   path (string) - The HTTP path for Double Dollar Sign Request.
+ * @returns {string} - The HTTP path for the current Scenario Step request.
  */
 var path = input.path.get();

 /**
  * Set the current request's path.
  *
- *   path (string) - The new path for Double Dollar Sign Request.
+ * @param {string} path - The new path for the current Scenario Step request.
  */
 input.path.set(path);
 ```